-Services that are covered for you What you must pay when you get these services Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost- sharing amounts for outpatient hospital services.
+Services that are covered for you What you must pay when you get these services inpatient-or-outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.
+You can call these numbers for free, 24 hours a day, 7 days a week.
+Outpatient hospital services We cover medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+You pay \$50 for each Medicare-covered emergency room visit.
+Covered services include, but are not limited to: • Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery You pay \$50 per day for outpatient procedures and services, including, but • Laboratory and diagnostic tests billed by the hospital not limited to, outpatient • Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be required without it surgery performed in an outpatient hospital or ambulatory surgical • X-rays and other radiology services billed by the hospital center.
+Before you receive • Medical supplies such as splints and casts outpatient hospital • Certain drugs and biologicals that you can't give yourself services, you must first obtain a referral from your PCP.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2018-09/11435-Are- You-an-Inpatient-or-Outpatient.pdf or by calling 1-800- MEDICARE (1-800-633-4227).
-TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week. surgery performed in an outpatient hospital or ambulatory surgical center.
-Before you receive outpatient hospital services, you must first obtain a referral from your PCP.
-Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed You pay \$15 for each individual or group therapy visit for Medicare-covered outpatient mental health services.
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-are-you-an- inpatient-or-outpatient.pdf or by calling 1-800-MEDICARE